 2019 Fantasy Baseball: Second Base Sleepers

 As we’ve moved around the diamond, things have gotten much better in fantasy land.
 Unlike the first base position, you can afford to wait it out a bit in your search for second base sleepers.
-Don’t get me wrong, I love what’s going on at the top with Javier Baez, Ozzie Albies and Gleyber Torres..
+Don’t get me wrong, I love what’s going on at the top with Javier Baez, Ozzie Albies and Whit Merrifield.
 Sure, there are some underlying stats that suggest Baez will regress.
 I mean he just went for 34 HR, 111 RBI and 21 stolen bases, while hitting .290.
 That kind of season is hard to repeat.
 I’ll tell you what, though…Baez is a super star.
-He may not be a second round pick, but he’s a solid third.
+He may not be a first round pick, but he’s a great looking player.
+As is Gleyber Torres.

 While there’s upside at the top of the second base position with Baez, Jose Altuve and Adalberto Mondesi there’s also some risk.
 I’ll have some shares of Altuve given his price tag, but for the most part my strategy will be to target some of the second base sleepers below.
 I’d much rather take that risk in the middle or later parts of my draft than in the first couple rounds.
 You’re bound to get someone who will hit 10-15 home runs and steal 10-15 bags.